A Husband Tries to Mess with Texas

 And in case that didn’t work, Richard could rely on a receipt for arsenic trioxide, barium carbonate, and two other deadly substances — signed by Nancy — as evidence that she deliberately poisoned herself.

 Paper Lyon.
 At the trial, prosecutor Jerri Sims called on a handwriting expert who could see the small differences between Richard’s and Nancy’s handwriting.
-He determined the diary entries were forgeries, created by Richard.
+He determined the diary entries about Nancy’s brother were forgeries created by Richard.

 Chemical Engineering Co., where Richard claimed the arsenic came from, said that the receipts it issued to customers looked nothing like the one Richard presented; it was fabricated evidence.